David Lighty

-David Maurice Lighty Jr. (born May 27, 1988) is an American professional basketball player for LDLC ASVEL of the French LNB Pro A and the EuroLeague.
+David Maurice Lighty Jr. (born May 27, 1988) is an American professional basketball player and the team captain for ASVEL of the LNB Élite and the EuroLeague.
 He played college basketball at Ohio State University.
 Lighty ended his college career as the all-time leader in career games played in NCAA Division I men's basketball with 157, a record that eventually fell in 2022 to Jordan Bohannon of Iowa.

 High school career

 Lighty attended and played basketball at Villa Angela-St. Joseph High School.
 The Plain Dealer named him player of the year in 2005.
 Lighty averaged 22 points per game during his senior year and led VASJ to a state runner-up finish.

 College career

 Lighty did not see much playing time during his freshman year.
 He averaged 3.7 points and 2.3 rebounds in 16 minutes per game off the bench.
 During the NCAA Tournament, Lighty averaged 7.0 points per game and hit a game-tying 3-pointer late in the regional semi-final game against Tennessee.
 Lighty was moved into the Buckeyes' starting lineup for his sophomore year.

 Lighty was injured in December 2008 and missed the rest of the 2008–09 season.
 He received a medical red-shirt for the year.
 Lighty returned for his junior season in 2009–10.
 As a junior, he averaged 12.6 points, 3.0 assists, 4.5 rebounds and 1.6 steals per game.

 As a senior, he was picked to the Fifth Team All-America by Fox Sports.